 Burnett and Louise Joyce

 Burnett and Louise successfully ran Gyranda from the early 1970’s and established an enviable reputation for cattle selection and their commitment to innovation.
-They have four children, seven grandchildren, and remain actively involved in the day to day operation of Gyranda – especially farming, animal selection and communication.
+They have four children and ten grandchildren.

-Burnett is a councillor on the Santa Gertrudis Breeders’ (Australia) Association, a respected cattle judge and holder of the R.W.
+Burnett was a councillor on the Santa Gertrudis Breeders’ (Australia) Association, a respected cattle judge and holder of the R.W.
 Vincent award for “outstanding contribution to the Australian Beef breeding industry”.
-Louise is a renowned photographer whose images help tremendously to tell the story of Gyranda and the cattle that grow here.
+He died in May 2021, aged 74 years having made a profound impact on the lives of many.
+Louise is a renowned photographer whose images help tremendously to tell the story of Gyranda, the people and cattle that grow here.